isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         email(first + "." + last + "@acme.com")
     {}

 In this example, `email` will be constructed before `first` and `last` because it is declared first.
-That means its constructor will attempt to use `first` and `last` too soon -- not just before they are set to the desired values, but before they are constructed at all.
+That means its constructor will attempt to use `first` and `last` too soon — not just before they are set to the desired values, but before they are constructed at all.

-If the class definition and the constructor body are in separate files, the long-distance influence that the order of member variable declarations has over the constructor's correctness will be even harder to spot.
+If the class definition and the constructor body are in separate files, the long-distance influence that the order of member variable declarations has over the constructor’s correctness will be even harder to spot.

 **References**: